Free BMI Calculator with Visual Scale

 Can children use this BMI calculator?

 This calculator uses adult BMI categories, which are not appropriate for children and adolescents under 20.
 Children's BMI should be interpreted using age-specific and sex-specific growth charts that show percentile rankings.
-A pediatrician or family doctor can properly assess a child's BMI using the CDC growth charts designed for ages 2 through 19.
+A pediatrician or family doctor can properly assess a child's BMI using the CDC growth charts for ages 2 through 19.

 What should I do if my BMI is too high or too low?